-Welcomed by many, the Coronavirus vaccine is now being rolled out across GP surgeries and care homes, and to key workers across the UK.
-For a while, most recipients won’t be of typical working age.
+Welcomed by many, the Coronavirus vaccine is now being rapidly rolled out across the UK.
+For a while, many recipients won’t be of typical working age.
 However, as the wider working population begins to be offered the vaccine, this will throw up issues for employers and employees.

 Employers are likely to be in favour of all their employees being vaccinated, but not all employees will be as keen.
 There will be workers who are concerned about the vaccine and would prefer not to have it, for various reasons.
 What happens in this situation?
 Can an employer (or indeed the Government) force them to have the vaccine?
+Is the “No jab, no job” threat a hollow one or does it have teeth?
 This blog explores that scenario.

-It will therefore be up to individual employers to decide whether they insist on vaccination, and what the consequences of refusal will be.
+It will be up to individual employers to decide whether they insist on vaccination, and what the consequences of refusal will be.
 For anybody having visions of their employer physically forcing a needle into their arm, this is not the type of force envisaged here.
 That would be a criminal offence (battery).
-The kind of force the employer might apply is forcing the employee into a choice difficult choice – have the vaccine or be dismissed.
+The kind of force the employer might apply is forcing the employee into a difficult choice – have the vaccine or complete restricted duties, or in a worst-case scenario, be dismissed.
 Can the employer do this?
 The answer is yes.
 There is nothing an employee can do in most circumstances to stop an employer from dismissing them, for whatever reason.
 The next crucial question then, is what can the employee do about that?
 The employee would potentially have a claim to an employment tribunal against the employer for unfair dismissal.

-Employees with less than 2 years’ service will not have any right to make a claim if they are dismissed for refusing the vaccine.
+Employees with less than 2 years’ service will not have any right to make a claim if they are dismissed for refusing the vaccine (except in some very limited circumstances).
 For employees with 2 years’ service, they could make a claim, and a tribunal would have to decide whether the dismissal was unreasonable.
 Such a decision by an employer could well be found unreasonable:

 - Essentially, it is a way of forcing the employee to have the vaccine, but which falls short of forcing a needle into their arm, which a tribunal might struggle to justify